Editorial Style Guide

 This guide incorporates and cites the following sources:*

-• Garner’s Modern American Usage, 3rd edition.
-New York: Oxford University Press, 2009.
+- Garner’s Modern English Usage, 5th edition.
+New York: Oxford University Press, 2022.

 Reflecting the dynamic nature of the Buffalo State campus as well as the English language itself, this guide will be updated continually.
 If you have a suggestion or correction, please contact the editor.